$0/mth Phone Plan w/ 1GB Data - Circles.Life

 - 28 July 2018 - specified in the summary that the 30 mins included calls includes incoming calls (boo!) and specified that calls are charged in 30 second blocks.

 Deal Rating: 9.5/10

 Disclaimer: This deal includes a referral code.
-This referral code (potentially) gives me an additional 200MB of data per month if you sign up for a $28/mth plan using my code.
-Referral Code: EEYHV.
-I will only get this additional 200MB data if I upgrade my $0/mth plan to the $28/mth plan at some point in time in the future.
+This referral code will give me an additional 200MB of data per month if you sign up for the $28/mth plan using my code.
+Referral Code: GDPFF.

 In my years looking out for phone plan bargains, I can count on one hand the number of times I've encountered a genuinely free plan.

 This one takes it to another level.
 Why?
 Because you get:

 - 30 mins of calls (incoming charged, charged in 30 sec blocks)